 The Fund always accepts gifts.
 When the Fund is not activated due to a disaster, donations are allocated to future disasters.

 Disasters eligible for recovery response include, but are not limited to, natural disasters, industrial accidents, acts of terrorism or other incidents of mass violence.

-In determining whether or not to activate the Fund, the statewide NCCF Grants Committee consider the severity of the disaster, scope of the geographic impact, needs of affected individuals and availability of adequate relief and recovery resources.
+In determining whether to activate the Fund, NCCF's statewide Grants Committee considers the severity of the disaster, scope of the geographic impact, needs of affected individuals and availability of adequate relief and recovery resources.

 In its initial stages, activating the fund means that NCCF will begin fundraising efforts specific to a particular disaster.

-The NCCF Grants Committee directs the allocations of funds raised, including the amount of funding dedicated to any of the following strategies:
+The Fund gives the NCCF Grants Committee the authority to make determinations about where and how funds will be allocated, including the amount of funding dedicated to any of the following strategies.

 Examples of how funds may be used include, but are not limited to: food/food supplies, prescriptions/medical supplies not covered by insurance, housing needs for individuals displaced by a disaster, rental assistance/mortgage payments for home or business, utility payments, cash assistance, clean-up, mold mitigation, repair/rebuild costs, community planning and resilience projects.